oronymzy/tips/docs/cnvffmt.md

     - {==foo.pdf==} represents an input PDF file.
     - {==bar.txt==} represents an output text file.

-Use `pdftotext -layout foo.pdf bar.txt` to convert a PDF file to a text file.
-The `-layout` [option](https://www.mankier.com/1/pdftotext) attempts to preserve the layout of the PDF when converting.
+Use `pdftotext -layout -nopgbrk foo.pdf bar.txt` to convert a PDF file to a text file.

+### explanation

+- The `-layout` [option](https://www.mankier.com/1/pdftotext) attempts to preserve the layout of the PDF when converting.
+- The `-nopgbrk` [option](https://www.mankier.com/1/pdftotext) disables the insertion of [form feed](https://en.wikipedia.org/wiki/Page_break#Form_feed) characters to indicate page breaks.

 ## licensing
 **No rights reserved: [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).**